What does Erik mean?

-Erik \e-rik\ as a boys' name is of Old Norse, Old French and Old German origin, and the name Erik means "complete ruler; peaceful ruler".
-Erik is a form of Aric (Old Norse): variant of Eric.
-Erik is also a form of Frederick (Old French, Old German): from fred or frid meaning "peace", and rÓc meaning "power, ruler".
+Erik [erik] as a boys' name is of Old Norse origin, and the name Erik means "complete ruler; peaceful ruler".
+Erik is an alternate form of Aric (Old Norse): variation of Eric.
+Erik is also a form of Frederick (Old French, Old German): from fred.

 (male) Elik, Erke, ..

 (female) Erel, Ermi, ..
 Middle name pairings: